-Salsa is not only doing steps and figures, true dancing comes through expression, and expression is fully possible only when the body becomes your instrument to play with.
+True dancing comes through expression, and expression is fully possible only when the body becomes your instrument to play with.
 This course will deal exactly with that – with our body as our instrument for dancing.
 What parts can be moved?
 In which ways can we move these parts?
 How can we make the movement clean and expressive?

 The course is unique from many other courses.
 You will not have a routine to perform or a figure to show off on the dancefloor.
 Instead, there are three major parts of each class:

-- Warmup and a practicing our course drill.
+- Warmup and practicing our course drill.

 - Theory of the body and Isolations practice

-- Challange exercises
+- Challenge exercises

 In the second part of each lesson, we will concentrate heavily on one part of the body (Shoulders, Hips, Chest, Feet, Legs, Arms, Head).
 We will briefly explore the anatomy of the chosen area, and test the capabilities of how our body can move.
 Then we will practice different isolations, the right technique of movement and how to match the movement to the rhythm.